The Altomatum — Unleash the Beast Hiker In You

 Maximum Elevation Gain: 400m

-***Resident ticket price may change if the relevant authorities review park fees before the event date.
+***Resident and non-resident ticket prices may change if the relevant authorities review park fees before the program ends.

 – Transport from Nairobi and back